stellarshenson/jupyterlab_parquet_viewer_extension/README.md

    - **Enable Excel files** - Default: enabled
    - **Enable CSV files** - Default: enabled
    - **Enable TSV files** - Default: enabled
+   - **Maximum Cell Characters** - Default: 100.
+Maximum characters to display in a cell before truncating with "...".
+Set to 0 for unlimited display

 When a file type is disabled, files open with JupyterLab's default handler instead.